-If,in special emergencies, a prior request for approval is impossible, officers may continue surveillance on the territory of the Contracting Party in accordance with the following terms and conditions:
+If, in special emergencies, a prior request for approval is impossible, officers may continue surveillance on the territory of the Contracting Party in accordance with the following terms and conditions:

-- crossing the state border should be reported immediately, during the observation, in the Republic of Poland, to the Police Commander in Chief or to the Commander of the Regional Police Headquarters with territorial jurisdiction in Szczecin, Gorzów Wielkopolski, Wrocław or to the Commander-in-Chief of the Polish Border Guard; and in the Federal Republic of Germany, to the Federal Criminal Office or to the National Criminal Office with territorial jurisdiction for Mecklenburg-Western Pomerania, Brandenburg and Saxony or The Border Guard Presidium North or East Federal Police - 2) the request should be forwarded immediately, and should state the reasons justifying surveillance without prior approval.
+- crossing the state border should be reported immediately, during the observation, in the Republic of Poland, to the Police Commander in Chief or to the Commander of the Regional Police Headquarters with territorial jurisdiction in Szczecin, Gorzów Wielkopolski, Wrocław or to the Commander-in-Chief of the Polish Border Guard; and in the Federal Republic of Germany, to the Federal Criminal Office or to the National Criminal Office with territorial jurisdiction for Mecklenburg-Western Pomerania, Brandenburg and Saxony or Federal Police. - 2) the request should be forwarded immediately, and should state the reasons justifying surveillance without prior approval.
 The surveillance should be stopped, when an appropriate authority of the Party, on whose territory the surveillance is being carried outso requests, or when the relevant permission is not granted within five hours after the state border was crossed.